slemire/slemire.github.io/_posts/2020-11-21-htb-writeup-buff.md

 ---
 layout: single
 title: Buff - Hack The Box
-excerpt: "Use public exploit, get RCE.
-Do some port-forwarding, then use another exploit (buffer overflow) to get Administrator access.
-Done.
-Yawn."
+excerpt: "Buff is pretty straightforward: Use a public exploit against the Gym Management System, then get RCE.
+Do some port-forwarding, then use another exploit (buffer overflow against Cloudme Sync) to get Administrator access."
 date: 2020-11-14
 classes: wide
 header: